 Another interesting difference between ASL and English is the use of facial expressions to mark certain morphosyntactic elements, like relative clauses, topicalization and conditionals (Liddell, 1980).
 For example, when producing conditional statements in ASL, the signs are accompanied by the raising of the eyebrows.
 The eyebrows are furrowed downward to accompany wh-questions.
-Often, combinations of manual and non-manual constructions are used in creating signs (Liddell, 1980) - for example, the sign for "bite" involves both a manual motion and a biting motion of the mouth (see Figure 1, lower panel).
+Often, combinations of manual and non-manual constructions are used in creating signs - for example, the sign for "bite" involves both a manual motion and a biting motion of the mouth (Figure 1).
 They can also act as suprasegmental features.
 A head shake can negate all or part of a sentence, even though a manual sign for negation exists as well.